 Are Maine Coons High Energy?

 Maine Coons are high energy some of the time but downright lazy at other times.
 They do have mad half hours, especially on windy days.
-There is sometimes no obvious explanation for their somewhat crazy actions.
+As kittens, they have a lot of crazy energy but do calm down as they mature.

 Are Maine Coons clever cats?

 Maine Coons do exhibit signs of being intelligent.
-They learn how to communicate with people very effectively.
+For instance, they quickly learn how to communicate with people very effectively.

 You will be able to tell if a Maine Coon wants to go out or wants something to eat and you will know if it just wants your attention.
 All of this is communicated using meows of different pitches, lengths, and volumes.

-Maine Coons can often solve puzzle toys quite effectively, so try some out on your if you can.
+Maine Coons can often solve puzzle toys quite effectively, so try some out on yours if you can.

 Are Maine Coon Cats Jealous?